 Not sure where to start with the Mediterranean diet?
 This expert Mediterranean diet food list is your answer!
 This list of 5 essential foods comes from Director of Nutrition at Oldways, Kelly Toups, MLA, RD, LDN.
-It’s so simple to follow, and I’ve added some recipes and a shopping list for you to get started!
+It’s so simple to follow, and be sure to grab our shopping list and browse our growing list of Mediterranean diet recipes here.

-Aside from the fact that it’s the easiest diet to follow, the main reason the Mediterranean diet ranked #1 for 2019 is because it is the most sensible, wholesome and nutritionally sound diet you’ll find.
+Aside from the fact that it’s the easiest diet to follow, the main reason the Mediterranean diet is ranked the #1 overall healthy diet is because it is the most sensible, wholesome and nutritionally sound diet you’ll find.

 What Makes the Mediterranean Diet different from other diets?

 Unlike other fads and silver-bullet diets out there (check out the bottom of this list, if you’re curious), the Mediterranean diet does not require you to jump through impossible hoops or deprive yourself to the point of misery.